Services: Monitoring, Evaluation, and Research, Knowledge Management

 John Snow India Private Limited (JSI India) contributes to the India national TB response through the Tuberculosis Health Action Learning Initiative (THALI, 2016-2020).
 Funded by the U.S. Agency for International Development (USAID), this project focuses on urban TB and engagement of the private sector in Kolkata.
 The consortium has proposed a comprehensive multi-pronged technical approach focusing on innovative private sector engagement, strategic advocacy, communications, system strengthening and capacity building, technology links, community engagement, learning and research, evaluation and knowledge dissemination.

-The TB Health Action Learning Initiative (THALI) works with the Revised National TB Control Program (RNTCP), municipal governments, and private providers to improve TB control across three classifications of cities, grouped based on population.
+The Tuberculosis Health Action Learning Initiative (THALI) works with the Revised National TB Control Program (RNTCP), municipal governments, and private providers to improve TB control across three classifications of cities, grouped based on population.

 Key elements of THALI include: